Environmental Performance

 Under environmentally friendly management, we continue working to reduce environmental risks by complying with environmental regulations and legislation and criteria in agreements with local governments and by checking compliance with them through various means, including ISO 14001 internal audits and ESG safety and quality inspections.

-We will also continue working to further reduce environmental impact and improve environmental efficiency by promoting energy conservation activities.
+We will also continue working to further reduce environmental impact and improve environmental efficiency by visualizing greenhouse gas emissions and promoting energy conservation activities.

 TOPICSGreen Bond (Environmental Bond) Issued